Seakuh/TimerPlugin/README.md

 - Automatic filename with current date
 - Compatible with Excel, Google Sheets, etc.

+### History View
+- Recent sessions displayed in popup
+- Last 10 entries shown
+- Scrollable list with hover effects
+- Quick overview of your work

 ## Troubleshooting

 1. **Extension not loading**: Make sure all files are in the same folder
 2. **Timer not running**: Check if background script is enabled
 3. **No export**: Make sure you have time entries saved
+4. **Icon not showing**: Reload the extension in chrome://extensions/

 ## Data Privacy